gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Learnings & Insights

+- **HTMX Benefits**: HTMX provides a lightweight way to add dynamic behavior to web applications without complex JavaScript frameworks, making it ideal for enhancing server-rendered templates.
+- **Progressive Enhancement**: Building features that work without JavaScript first, then enhancing with HTMX, creates a more resilient application.
+- **Partial Templates**: Creating small, focused template fragments for HTMX to load dynamically improves code organization and reusability.
+- **Backend Integration**: HTMX shifts complexity from client-side JavaScript to server-side endpoints, leveraging our existing FastAPI knowledge.
+- **Transition Effects**: Simple CSS transitions triggered by HTMX attributes create a polished user experience with minimal effort.
 - **Bootstrap Integration**: Migrating to Bootstrap can significantly reduce the amount of custom CSS needed while providing a more consistent and responsive UI.
 - **Chart Details Page**: A dedicated page for chart viewing provides a better user experience than inline previews, especially for complex data visualization.
 - **In-Memory Caching**: Simple dictionary-based caching can be effective for prototyping but has limitations for production use (no persistence across restarts, memory issues with many entries).